MidnightCarnations/MidnightCarnations/README.md

 Currently working on:
 - A national hackathon with some friends across colleges!
+- A personal project (a discord bot for my own uses!)
-- A personal project (using it to learn to program smoothly)
+- A SECOND personal project (generally nerdy website)

 Currently learning:
 - Python/C/Javascript/ML Basics